approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 ### API Domains

-Remember the `-allowWeb` flag whenever you [register](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) an API with Approov that will be accessed from a web-app.
+Remember to do an audit of your API to check which end-points should be enabled for web access.
+When necessary, extend the backend token check to differentiate between mobile app and web app tokens and use that to restrict the access to more sensitive end-points.
+Once the backend is ready, enable the Approov web protection by adding the `-allowWeb` flag whenever you [register or re-register](https://approov.io/docs/latest/approov-usage-documentation/#enable-web-protection-for-an-api) an API with the Approov CLI.

 ### Changing Your API Backend